tikv/deep-dive-tikv/src/distributed-transaction/percolator.md

 In `Prewrite` phase:
 1. Get a timestamp from the timestamp oracle, and we call the timestamp the transaction's `start_ts`.
 2. For each row involved in the transaction, put a lock in the `lock` column.
-At the same time, assign the value to the `data` column with the timestamp `start_ts`.
+At the same time, put the value to the `data` column with the timestamp `start_ts`.
 One of these locks will be chosen as the *primary* lock, while others are *secondary* locks.
 Each lock contains the transaction's `start_ts`.
 Each secondary lock, in addition, contains the location of the primary lock.
     * If there's already a lock or newer version than `start_ts`, the current transaction will be rolled back.

 And then, in the`Commit` phase:
 1. Get another timestamp, namely `commit_ts`.
 2. Remove the primary lock, and at the same time write a record to the `write` column with timestamp `commit_ts`, whose value records the transaction's `start_ts`.
-    * If the primary lock is missing, the commit should fail.
+If the primary lock is missing, the commit should fail.
 3. Then for all secondary locks, repeat the process above.

 Once the step 2 (committing the primary) is done, we say the whole transaction is done.
 It doesn't matter if the process of committing the secondaries unexpectedly exited.